MerNat/DRBotServer/README.md

 Server for DRBot-Adv-Enc

-This simple GUI java program is a server handling the bots of (DRBot-Adv-Enc).
+This is a simple Java GUI program that controls all (DRBot-Adv-Enc) Bots.

 --__Enjoy__-- ;)